charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 ## Simplified version

-In some cases, I will ask you to perform only these steps and skip the protions on setting up and running Node appliclations with NPM:
+In some cases, I will ask you to perform only these steps and skip the portions on setting up and running Node appliclations with NPM:

 - Set up your account on Cloud9
   - take a screen shot showing you that you are logged on
 - Connect to your repository and create a Cloud 9 WorkSpace based on it.
   - Take a screenshot of the dashboard showing your workspace
-- Open your workspace and open a file from the AllTest directory or some other part your repository that you created during one of our assignments.
+- Open your workspace and open a file from the AllTest directory or some other part of your repository that you created during one of our assignments.
   - Take a screenshot showing the open file and the project Workspace file hierarchy on the left.
 - Install JsObjects as shown below.
   - Take a screenshot showing that you have cloned JsObjects